Cognoscan/condense_db/readable_msgpack.md

 hex-encoded data is prefixed with `0x` and Base64-encoded data is prefixed with `64x`.

-Allowed types are Nil, Boolean, Integer, String, Floating, Binary, Array, Object, Hash, Identity, Signature, Lockbox, and Timestamp.
+Allowed types are Null, Boolean, Integer, String, Floating, Binary, Array, Object, Hash, Identity, Lockbox, and Timestamp.
 The short name for each type may also be used.

 If an actual value is to be written, the following rules should be observed:

-- Nil is always written as `null` for JSON-compatiblity
+- Null is always written lowercase as `null` for JSON-compatiblity
 - Boolean is always written as either `true` or `false`
 - Strings are always encapsulated in quotes.
 Quotes in the string are escaped with a backslash, backslashes are escaped with a double-backslash, and